ZeusDevv/ZapHosting-Code-Generator/README.md

 ip:port

-# Supports only HTTP/HTTPS Proxys
+# Supports only HTTP/HTTPS Proxys or Proxyless
+Can only generate 1 code every hour or so/ per new ip with proxyless